Curious about what a vestibular migraine diet is? This post explains it all.

 Why I Tried A Vestibular Migraine Diet

 Technically this diet works for all types of migraine, but I’ll share how it was helpful for me in particular.
 About three years ago, I was hit hard with unexplained dizziness.
 To elaborate on that, I had feelings like I was moving when I was standing still.
-Migrainous vertigo, giddiness, brain fog and confusion, as well as light sensitivity and derealization were an everyday occurance.
-I won’t go into my full story, but my vestibular migraine symptoms were so bad, I ended up having to leave my career in watch development for Fossil (it also didn’t help they were horrible with accommodations and forced me to leave).
+Migrainous vertigo, giddiness, brain fog and confusion, as well as light sensitivity and derealization were an everyday occurrance.
+My vestibular migraine symptoms were so bad, I ended up having to leave my career in watch development for Fossil (it also didn’t help they were horrible with workplace accommodations and forced me to leave).